HiKapok/Xception_Tensorflow/README.md

 **This code and the pre-trained weights only can be used for research purposes.**

-The canonical input image size for this Xception is 299x299, and the input preprocessing function is the same as Inception V3.
+The canonical input image size for this Xception is 299x299, each pixel value should in range [-1,1](RGB order), and the input preprocessing function is the same as Inception V3.
 According to the doc in Keras, this model gets to a top-1 validation accuracy of 0.790 and a top-5 validation accuracy of 0.945 on ImageNet.

 The code is tested under Tensorflow 1.5, Python 3.5, Ubuntu 16.04.